Paltaras4h/interactive_usd_addon/README.md

 # Interactive USD addon for Blender
-- allows to click on objects and hide/show them in real-time AR iOS view (more features in the future)
+- prepares USDZ file that allows to click on objects and hide/show them in real-time AR iOS view (more features in the future)
 - existing solution (Reality Composer) is useless as there is no ability to select objects in the outliner, and it requires to pick objects in 3D viewport 🤦‍♂️
 - will add more info when I have more time.